helm/helm-www/versioned_docs/version-3/chart_template_guide/functions_and_pipelines.md

 ---
-title: "Template Functions and Pipelines"
+title: Template Functions and Pipelines
-description: "Using functions in templates."
+description: Using functions in templates.
 sidebar_position: 5
 ---